alouiseq/fun-js-exercises/docs/non-technical.md

 Among other things:

-- I read 2 articles by Hamman and Mike Reifman that was catered to the Front-End Engineer hiring process.
+- I read 2 articles by Hamman and Mike Reifman that were catered to the Front-End Engineer hiring process.
 This shows the dedication and care for current enginners
 as well as new engineers coming in.
 It speaks to the type of engineering culture.
 - I like how large the company size is (what I'm currently looking for)
 - The mission of delivering news and helping readers be aware of what's happening immediately around them and around the world is fascinating.